Parti Rakyat Malaysia: Merger and revival

 Following the 1999 general elections, KeADILan began to explore the possibility of a merger between the two parties.

 At the PRM annual congress in 2002 the concept of the merger was approved with nearly 80 percent of delegates voting in support.

 The two parties officially merged on 3 August 2003 becoming Parti Keadilan Rakyat (People's Justice Party; PKR).
 PRM had to contest the 2004 general elections under Keadilan's symbol as the merger had yet to be approved by the authorities.

 However, the 2004 elections almost routed the BA, with the coalition losing 22 seats out of the 42 it previously held.
 The poor performance of the new party led some former PRM members to question the merger.

 In April 2005, the dissidents convened a National Congress in Johor Bahru, taking advantage of the fact that the party had yet to be de-registered by the authorities, and elected a new executive committee led by former PRM youth leader Hassan Abdul Karim.
 Other PRM stalwarts who took part in resurrecting the party included academic Rohana Ariffin and former political detainee Koh Swee Yong.
 However, Hassan would later make a switch back to PKR in 2009 after his proposal to join the Pakatan Rakyat coalition was rejected by the party congress.

-Former PRM leaders who eventually gained or sustained a degree of prominence while in PKR included Syed Husin Ali, who served two terms in the Dewan Negara, and Hassan Abdul Karim who was elected Pasir Gudang MP in 2018 and elected to a second term in 2022.
+Former PRM leaders who eventually gained or sustained a degree of prominence while in PKR included Syed Husin Ali, who served two terms in the Dewan Negara, and Hassan Abdul Karim who was elected Pasir Gudang MP in 2018 and 2022.

-Another notable figure who made the move from PRM to PKR was Sivarasa Rasiah who later served as a three-term MP from 2008 to 2022 and served as deputy minister for rural development from 2018 to 2020.
+Another notable figure who made the move from PRM to PKR was Sivarasa Rasiah who later served as a three-term MP from 2008 to 2022 and deputy minister for rural development from 2018 to 2020.

 Others who were in both parties included unionist Syed Shahir Syed Mohamud who was MTUC president from 2005 to 2010 and later served in the Dewan Negara from 2012 to 2015, and lawyer Latheefa Koya who was appointed as Malaysian Anti-Corruption Commission chief in 2019.